-Lori and I ate lunch out today, and I am very excited to say I did not finish my whole meal.
+Lori and I ate lunch out today, and I’m very excited to say I didn’t finish my whole meal.

-Still, I learned that lesson, and I have not left food on my plate in decades.
+Still, I learned the lesson well and I haven’t left food on my plate in decades.
 Why was today different?
-I am very serious about losing a lot of weight this year, and eating more calories when I was comfortably full did not seem like a good plan.
+I’m very serious about losing a lot of weight this year, and eating more calories when I was comfortably full didn’t seem like a good plan.
 Even so, it was a struggle to put down my fork and push the plate away.

 What does this have to do with marriage?

 I was taught something wrong as a child, and I kept doing it for more than three decades.
-What we learn as children can be that way – so automatic we do not even consider doing it any other way.
-If someone suggests we do it a different way, we reject their idea as wrong or bad.
+What we learn as children can be so automatic we do not even consider doing it any other way.
+If someone suggests we do it a different way we reject their idea as wrong or bad.
 If we try to do it another way we find it difficult.

 What in your life has been so set in your mind that you do it without thinking?
 Are any of those things a bit less absolute and correct as you were taught?
 Are any of those hurting or limiting your marriage?

 What about her?

 Of course, your wife may have the same kind of thing going on.
 I think some sexual issues are directly or indirectly a result of this kind of wrong childhood learning.